mxlllmr/Delfi-PQ_integration_testing/README.md

 thread 2
-check arduino serial,
+check Arduino serial,
 compare to user input

 if error
-log file will be saved, saves error and saves comment
+a log file will be saved, saves error and saves comment